Frequently Asked Questions

 Do I have to use natural gas once the pipes are extended to my community?

 No. You are under no obligation to enroll or use natural gas.
 However, we encourage you to explore the numerous benefits natural gas has to offer.
 Even if you decide at first not to enroll, you can still join us as a customer at any time.
-Please contact us if you'd like additional information or check out our savings calculator.
+Please contact us if you would like additional information or check out our savings calculator.

 What is involved in the conversion process?